sedelmeyer/rare-event-analysis/README.rst

 Summary
 -------

-For this analysis, I attempt to replicate and build upon a set of original statistical findings I authored in 2012 while in graduate school, titled "`Conditions for Consumer Acceptance of Mobile Payment Methods In the United States`_."
-My original 2012 analysis was conducted using Stata version 11, the code for which has been commited to this repository as `SCPC2009_stata.do`_.
+This project contains investigations into the statistical methods used for analyzing and predicting `rare events`_.
+In these investigations I use common Python libraries to explore methods and generate findings.
+The first such investigation is motivated by an attempt to replicate and build upon a set of original statistical findings I authored in 2012 while in graduate school titled, "`Conditions for Consumer Acceptance of Mobile Payment Methods In the United States`_."
+My original 2012 analysis was conducted using Stata_ version 11, the code for which has been commited to this repository as `SCPC2009_stata.do`_.

-Tools and methods
-^^^^^^^^^^^^^^^^^
-Here I use common Python libraries to conduct my replication and explore methods related to:

-* Logistic regression in rare events data
-* Bootstrapping of AUC metrics and receiver operator characteristic (ROC) curves

-Please excuse errors and questionable choices regarding factor selection and interpretation.
-My original analysis was produced as a class-based research project and was author quite some time ago.
+In regards to my original mobile payment adoption analysis, please excuse errors and questionable choices regarding factor selection and interpretation.
+That original analysis was produced as a class-based research project and was author quite some time ago.

 Data Source
 ^^^^^^^^^^^